A History of Women in the RCA

 In 1972 the denomination opened the offices of deacon and elder to women, and by 1979, women were accepted for ordination as ministers of Word and sacrament.

 In 1992 Beth Marcus was the first female to serve as General Synod president.
-She was followed by Carol Mutch in 2000, Carol Bechtel in 2008, and Lisa VanderWal in 2011.
-Recent General Synod Council moderators include Gloria McCanna and Christa Mooi.
+She was followed by Carol Mutch in 2000, Carol Bechtel in 2008, Lisa VanderWal in 2011, and Judy Nelson in 2023.
+Recent General Synod Council moderators include Gloria McCanna, Christa Mooi, Nancy VanHeerde, and Kim Van Es.

 Today, women in the RCA serve as pastors, elders, and deacons.
 They also contribute their gifts, influence, and resources through the Commission for Women; through other denominational commissions and councils; in classis, regional synod, and general synod staff positions; as faculty and administration of seminaries and colleges; and in countless local ministries.